logo

 -

-All Car Sales is a report by the Bureau of Economic Analysis on the sales of all passenger cars, including station wagons, A strong number will indicate a strong economy.
-A higher than expected number should be taken as positive to the USD, while a lower than expected number as negative
+The exports number provides the total US dollar amount of merchandise exports.
+A higher than expected number should be taken as positive to the USD, while a lower than expected number as negative.

 -